tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 I hadn’t heard a sound.
 Hadn’t seen the door move.
 The only way to unlatch these kennels is with hands.
 With opposable thumbs.

 I slammed it shut again, this time locking it with a makeshift carabiner clip.
-I slid one plate of food under each kennel—low-fat for the Dane, critical care for Mutt.
+I slid one plate of food under each kennel.
+I gave low-fat wet food for the Dane, and critical care wet food for Mutt.

 I was walking away when I heard it.